 Failure to hand in keys/remote keys after use, possessing an alternate set of keys or failing to park in assigned space could result in immediate loss of driving privileges.
-Car keys should be turned in to the AOD or on-duty Houseparent when returning to campus.
+Car keys should be turned in to the on-duty Dormparent when returning to campus.
 This policy is strictly enforced.
-The keys are then turned in to the Student Life Office where they are kept locked up.
+Keys will be stored in the dorms.
 Permission to have vehicles on campus will be granted for standard four-wheeled vehicles only.
 Requests for car privileges must be made directly to the Student Life Office.
 The Student Life Office may deny any request regardless if a student meets all of the below qualifications.
 Students must obtain a Usage Regulation Form from the Student Life Office and commit to all rules and regulations of vehicle usage.
 Further, it is expected that the student know the school phone number and the cell number in order to notify the school when traveling and an emergency arises.
 (School # 828-684-6232, AOD Cell 828-242-8114)